logzio/ezkonnect-server/api.md

 #### Request Body
 The request body should be a JSON array of objects, where each object contains the following fields:
 - `name` (string): The name of the resource.
-- `kind` (string): The kind of the resource, either deployment or statefulset.
+- `controller_kind` (string): The kind of the resource, either deployment or statefulset.
 - `namespace` (string): The namespace of the resource.
-- `telemetry_type` (string): The type of telemetry, either metrics or traces.
 - `action` (string): The action to perform, either add or delete.

 #### Example Request Body